NKjoep/Entando-Plugin-Builder-for-ANT/README.md

 ==============================

-The goal of this ANT script is to provide an easy way to create and "empty" jAPS Entando plugin and start working on it.
+The goal of this ANT script is to provide an easy way to create an "empty" jAPS Entando plugin and start working on it.

 How to use it